mattbierner/blog.mattbierner.com/_posts/2014-02-07-primitive-operations-as-computations.md

 ## Number Operations
 All of the binary number value operations convert both of their arguments to numbers.

-`_binaryOperation` lifts a primitive number operations and convert its arguments using two type conversion computations.
+`_binaryOperation` lifts a primitive number operation and converts its arguments using two type conversion computations.

 ```js
 var _binaryOperation = function(op, leftType, rightType) {